guillaumepot/Invoice_creator_app/README.md

 |
 ├── changelogs
 |
-├── docuements          # Generated invoices are stored here
+├── documents          # Generated invoices are stored here
 |
 ├── media               # General purpose files like imgs, txt used in the repository
 |